A new family of algebras whose representation schemes are smooth: Deformations

+\begin{remark} Geiss and de la Pe\~{n}a proved that, if $A$ is a finite-dimensional algebra, then $M\in \ran(k)$ is regular if $\Ext^2_A(M,M)=0,$ see \cite{Ge,Ge-P}.
+A careful analysis of their argument shows that it is easy to adapt their proof if one supposes that $A$ is bimodule coherent in the sense of \cite[3.5.1]{G2}, since in this case each finite-dimensional A-module admits a projective resolution by finitely generated projectives.
+If A is finitely presented, an argument involving cones, similar to \cite[Lemma 4.3]{CBS}, allows to extend the above mentioned argument to this situation. \end{remark}

-\centerline{\textbf{Acknowledgement}} We would like to thank Corrado De Concini, Victor Ginzburg and Edoardo Sernesi for hints and very useful observations.\\ Galluzzi and Vaccarino warmly thank Sandra Di Rocco for the invitation to the KTH Department of Mathematics.\\ Our gratitude also goes to the referee for his thorough report that helped us in emending our paper.
+\centerline{\textbf{Acknowledgement}} We would like to thank Corrado De Concini, Victor Ginzburg and Edoardo Sernesi for hints and very useful observations.
+Galluzzi and Vaccarino warmly thank Sandra Di Rocco for the invitation to the KTH Department of Mathematics.
+Our gratitude also goes to the referees for their thorough reports that helped us to improve an earlier version of our paper.

 \begin{flushleft}